 Our investment program in equipment at our facility in Hod-Hasharon, Israel, has been granted approved enterprise status and we are therefore eligible for tax benefits under the Israeli Law for the Encouragement of Capital Investments, 1959, referred to as the Investments Law.
 We expect to utilize these tax benefits after we utilize our net operating loss carry forwards.
-As of December 31, 2012, our net operating loss carry forwards for Israeli tax purposes amounted to approximately \$40 million (including losses related to our acquisition of Oversi, the operations of which were merged with ours in 2012).
+As of December 31, 2013, our net operating loss carry forwards for Israeli tax purposes amounted to approximately \$40 million (including losses related to our acquisition of Oversi, the operations of which were merged with ours in 2012).
 To remain eligible for these tax benefits, we must continue to meet certain conditions stipulated in the Investments Law and its regulations and the criteria set forth in the specific certificate of approval, including, among other conditions, that the approved enterprise be operated over a seven-year period and that at least 30% of our investment in fixed assets of the approved enterprise be funded by additional paid-up ordinary share capital.
-If we do not meet these requirements, the tax benefits may be reduced or discontinued.
+If we do not meet these requirements, the tax benefits would be canceled and we could be required to refund any tax benefits and investment grants that we received in the past.
+Further, in the future these tax benefits may be reduced or discontinued.
 If these tax benefits are cancelled, our Israeli taxable income would be subject to regular Israeli corporate tax rates.
-The standard corporate tax rate for Israeli companies in 2011 was 24% of their taxable income and was increased to 25% in 2012.
-In December 2011, the Israeli Parliament passed the Law for Tax Burden Reform (Legislative Amendments), 2011 which, among other provisions, canceled the scheduled progressive reduction in the corporate tax rate.
-This law entered into effect as of December 31, 2011, and has had no material effect on our financial statements.
+The standard corporate tax rate for Israeli companies in 2012 and in 2013 was 25% of their taxable income, and will increase to 26.5% in 2014 and going forward.

 Effective January 1, 2011, the Investment Law was amended.
 Under the amended Investment Law, the criteria for receiving tax benefits were revised.
 Under the transition provisions of the new legislation, a company may decide to irrevocably implement the new amendment while waiving benefits provided under the current law or to remain subject to the current law.
 In the future, we may not be eligible to receive additional tax benefits under this law.
 Our Company did not file a request to apply the new benefits under the 2011 Amendment.
-We intend to apply for benefits under the 2011 Amendment beginning in 2015.
+We intend to apply for benefits under the 2011 Amendment beginning in 2016.
 The termination or reduction of these tax benefits would increase our tax liability, which would reduce our profits.
 Additionally, if we increase our activities outside of Israel through acquisitions, for example, our expanded activities might not be eligible for inclusion in future Israeli tax benefit programs.
-Finally, in the event of a distribution of a dividend from the abovementioned tax-exempt income, in addition to withholding tax at a rate of 15% (or a reduced rate under an applicable double tax treaty), we will be subject to tax at the corporate tax rate applicable to our Approved Enterprise's and Beneficiary Enterprise's income on the amount distributed in accordance with the effective corporate tax rate which would have been applied had we not enjoyed the exemption.
-See "ITEM 10: Additional Information-Taxation-Taxation-Taxation and Government Programs."
+Finally, in the event of a distribution of a dividend from the abovementioned tax-exempt income, in addition to withholding tax at the following rates: (i) Israeli resident corporation -0%, (ii) Israeli resident individual -15% in 2013 and 20% as of 2014 (iii) non-Israeli resident -15% in 2013 and 20% as of 2014 subject to a reduced tax rate under the provisions of an applicable double tax treaty., we will be subject to tax at the corporate tax rate applicable to our Approved Enterprise's and Beneficiary Enterprise's income on the amount distributed in accordance with the effective corporate tax rate which would have been applied had we not enjoyed the exemption.
+See "ITEM 10: Additional Information-Taxation-Israeli Tax Considerations and Government Programs."